Ahdhn/RXMeshDocs/docs/rxmesh/dyn/cavity.md

     block, context, shrd_alloc, true);
 ```

-Set it to `true` when fill-in needs the geometry or attributes of deleted
-elements.
-Edge collapse, for example, usually reads the two endpoint positions
-of the collapsed edge to place the new vertex.
+Set it to `true` when fill-in needs the geometry or attributes of deleted elements.
+Edge collapse, for example, usually reads the two endpoint positions of the collapsed edge to place the new vertex.
 Set it to `false` when the fill-in only needs the boundary.
-Edge flip often uses
-`false`, because it only connects the two opposite boundary vertices.
+Edge flip often uses `false`, because it only connects the two opposite boundary vertices.

----

-## **Where to Go Next**

-- [`CavityOp`](cavity_op.md) explains how to choose the cavity type.
-- [`CavityManager`](cavity_manager.md) documents the device-side API.
-- [`DEdgeHandle`](dedge_handle.md) explains directed edges used in fill-in.
-- [Host-Side Driver Loop](dynamic_loop.md) shows the host loop around dynamic
-  kernels.